NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Srujan Kumar Reddy Yeruva
 Worked on presentation for workshop.
 Shared newly learned topics with our fellow classmates.

+###### Naina Sahiri
+ We have done the presentation of technologies related to the project and taught topics to our class.

 ------------------------------------------------------------------------------------------------
 #### September 30th
 ###### Srujan Kumar Reddy Yeruva